BazilSuhail/Texleath-Online-Marketplace/README.md

 ## Implementation of Functionalities

 #### Data Infrastructure
-- Supabase used as the backend database platform for user accounts and product inventory.
+- MongoDb Atlas used as the backend database platform for user accounts and product inventory.
-- Structured tables for products, users, orders, and reviews.
+- Structured collections and documents for products, users, orders, and reviews.

 #### Authentication Framework
-- Supabase Auth for initial prototyping; transitioned to custom JWT-based auth.
+- JWT-based authfor initial prototyping.
 - Middleware-based route protection for authenticated endpoints.
 - Token expiration and refresh logic implemented.